 To keep the elements safe and looking nice, you should regularly check on them with your routine playground safety inspections.
 You may need to sand wooden elements or make sure there is adequate drainage to keep elements from collecting moisture and rotting.
 Keep a log of inspections and recommended or completed improvements and repairs.
 For more guidance see our safety information sheet.

 While a hollowed out log or other hiding space may seem like a great place for animals to make a home, the regular activity of visitors will keep animals from setting up shop in these areas.
 Animals are protective of their homes, and won’t build a den where a five year old is marching through and rearranging things!

 Often nature play spaces are built for less money than a large structured playground.
 The up-front cost may mostly design fees and some materials for anything structured included in the design.
 However, since most materials are natural, they can usually be found from a local park (with permission), donated from a local landscaping or tree company, or even found on site.
 While you still must treat your surface area for fall zones, these fall zones are often not as high, and the amount of mulch or surfacing needed does not vary from a regular playground.

 Also, many projects around the State have been installed with volunteers.
 From eagle scouts, to local artists, business and even rock climbing clubs, you may find engaging the community in the design and development will pay off in labor for installation and maintenance.

 Many nature play spaces have other elements in them that are man-made.
 They sometimes include stages for encouraging performances, drama and active imaginary play.
-Some may include artwork from local artist or children and can vary in scale from oversized to miniature.
-A fun element in nature play spaces can include man-made elements that give a nod to local natural or cultural history of an area- maybe a toy boat for a coastal town, or a toy train for a play space located near a train station.
+Some may include artwork from local artists or children and can vary in scale from oversized to miniature.
+A fun element in nature play spaces can include man-made elements that give a nod to local natural or cultural history of an area- maybe a canoe or small boat for a coastal town, or a toy train for a play space located near a train station.